Arne-L/Web-based-structure-editor/readme.md

 * Make it so that the delete / backspace keys just delete "the adjacent construct" without making a distinction between statements, expressions and tokens
 * Further code cleanup for autocomplete menu
 * TODO: Toolbox text scheiden van autocomplete text; waarschijnlijk best door autocomplete text de render text te maken tot en met een enter
+* Currently the cursor is always placed after the expression when it is inserted, but this should only be the case if there are no empty holes left

 ### Short cuts / key presses